xolisaninkwentsha/lung-segmentation/README.md

 To use this implementation one needs to load and preprocess data (see `load_data.py`), train new model if needed (`train_model.py`) and use the model for generating lung masks (`inference.py`).

-`trained_model.hdf5` contains model trained on both data sets mentioned below.
+`trained_model.hdf5` contains model trained on both data sets mentioned below with 256 x 256 image size.

 ## Segmentation
 Scores achieved on [Montgomery](https://openi.nlm.nih.gov/faq.php#faq-tb-coll) and [JSRT](http://db.jsrt.or.jp/eng.php)(With [these masks](http://www.isi.uu.nl/Research/Databases/SCR/).
 See `preprocess_JSRT.py`.)
 (Measured using 5-fold cross-validation):